 At Fielding Law, we have the ability to go up against virtually any defendant in a pedestrian collision case.
 We’ve handled cases where the defendant was a driver, a product manufacturer, and a government entity.
 There may be many entities at fault for a single collision.
 It often takes help from an attorney to investigate the pedestrian crash, identify the defendant(s), and choose the best outlet for recovery.
 The right choice for you may be settlement negotiations with an insurance company, a claim through your own insurer (if involved in a hit-and-run), or a personal injury lawsuit.

 To prove your claim and receive damage recovery, you must establish the other party’s negligence.
 This involves showing the defendant owed you a duty of care, breached this duty, and caused or at least contributed to your collision.
 Examples of a breach of duty of care are a driver who was texting behind the wheel, a product manufacturer that created a defective crosswalk signal, and a city that failed to incorporate a safe place for pedestrians to cross.
 There are many possible breaches of duty that may have caused your accident.
 An experienced pedestrian accident lawyer can help you prove your case in front of a judge or jury.

 There is a chance that you may have been at least partially at fault for your recent accident.
 You may have entered a crosswalk without waiting for the signal or jaywalked where there was no crosswalk.
 Even if you contributed to your injuries you may still have options so contact our personal injury lawyers at Fielding Law to discuss your options.
-You could be eligible for compensation.
+You could be eligible for compensation, contact our Salt Lake City pedestrian accident lawyers or the Mesquite pedestrian accident lawyers to help you get the compensation you deserve..
 To schedule a free consultation at our office, over the phone, or online, call (877) 727-8518.